 We are taking you on a profound journey that will give you all the insights and data you need about recruitment to tweak your processes and enhance hiring outcomes.
 With our all-encompassing guide, you will get all the necessary information and must-know statistics.

 Let's start with essentials and cement your recruitment knowledge or introduce you to the process by presenting its purpose, action steps, and the time-flow.

-What Is Recruitment Process?
+What is Recruitment Process?
+[Definition of Recruitment Process]

 Recruitment is the process of seeking, identifying, and hiring the most qualified candidates for a job position.
 However, there is so much more that makes a part of the process, including talent acquisition and attraction, crafting job ads, background and social media screening, shortlisting, and interviewing.

 It depends on the company's size how many employees will participate in the recruitment process steps.
-The larger the company, the larger number of recruiters.
+The larger the company, the larger number of good recruiters.
 Some will even employ entire teams of hiring managers to conduct the pursuit of a new employee.